Amanda Joy: Awards

 In 2017, Joy was nominated for a Writers Guild of Canada Award for Second Jen's pilot script "Couch Surfing."
 In 2019, she was nominated for a Canadian Screen Award for the second season of Second Jen, and for Best Comedy Script at the Writers Guild of Canada Awards for the Second Jen episode "Like a Girl."
 In 2022 she won a Writers Guild of Canada award for Amelia Parker/The Parker Andersons.
+Joy has also received a shared Canadian Screen Award nomination for Son of a Critch.

 Influences

 Joy credits Radio Free Vestibule as her earliest comic influence.

 Personal life

 Joy's hobbies include weight-lifting, and playing video games.
 She is a supporter of the Toronto Blue Jays.